 ‘Special category’ data

 During the course of providing our services, we may collect personal information about you (or a person you are representing) relating to age, gender, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, criminal convictions, or certain types of genetic or biometric data (such information is known as ‘special category’ data).
 This is most likely to occur, for example, if you are voluntarily participating in a trial, or the information is necessary in order for us to perform services that you or your agent have requested from us.
-(Please note that the result of all trial data is anonymised).

 We will only collect, store or use ‘special category’ data if;

 - We believe that we need to use that data to protect your vital interests where you are not able to provide us with your explicit consent, or

 - You have previously made that data public knowledge, or

 - It is necessary to protect your vital interests, or the vital interests of another person, or